chandap1717-pixel/prism-anonymous/README.md

 PEMS08_pcmci_L2_alpha0.05_k20.npz
 ```

-The exact causal-prior hyperparameters are not fixed by the repository.
+The repository supports different causal-prior hyperparameters.
+For paper-style reproduction, please use the causal-prior settings specified in the running scripts or explicitly pass the desired prior file with `--causal_path`.

 If the causal-prior file is not automatically found or uses a different filename, pass it explicitly with `--causal_path`.

 For HZMetro and SHMetro, the physical supports are loaded from `graph_hz_conn.pkl` and `graph_sh_conn.pkl`, respectively.
 If a graph file is stored elsewhere, pass it with `--graph_path`.

 ## Lugu dataset

 Lugu is a newly constructed urban-road traffic dataset used in the submitted paper.
-To preserve anonymity and avoid releasing potentially sensitive raw traffic records before the completion of the de-identification process, the full Lugu dataset is not included in this anonymous repository.
+The full de-identified version is not included in this anonymous repository because the data release process is still under privacy and institutional review.

-This repository provides the expected data format, preprocessing pipeline, and causal-prior construction script.
+This repository provides the expected data format, preprocessing pipeline, and causal-prior construction script to support reproducibility checking.
 Detailed dataset statistics and construction information are reported in the appendix of the submitted paper.

-The full de-identified Lugu dataset is planned to be released after paper acceptance, subject to the completion of privacy review and data release procedures.
+The full de-identified Lugu dataset, together with the processed road-network support and preprocessing scripts, is planned to be released after paper acceptance once the data release procedure is completed.

 A recommended layout for Lugu is: